cloud2ai/kb_builder/README.md

 - **Horizontal Processing Mode**: First row as headers, each subsequent row becomes a complete paragraph
 - **Vertical Processing Mode**: Each column as a section containing all content from that column
+- **Sheet-Horizontal Analysis Mode**: Row-wise description with background context, focusing on accurate description of each row's content
+- **Sheet-Vertical Analysis Mode**: Column-wise description with background context, focusing on accurate description of each column's content
 - **Multi-Sheet Support**: Each sheet is processed and saved as a separate file with naming format `original_filename-sheet_name.txt`
 - **Field Filtering**: Specify fields to keep in output while all fields participate in summarization
 - **AI Summarization**: Uses large language models to generate precise summaries for each paragraph, improving retrieval accuracy
 - **Custom Prompt Support**: Provide custom prompts for better context-aware summarization
+- **Background Context Support**: Provide domain-specific background information for enhanced analysis
 - **Automatic Text File Generation**
 - **Debug Mode Support** for detailed logging